getsentry/webvitals.com/docs/faq.md

 ### Is WebVitals.com available publicly?

-WebVitals.com is a Sentry-hosted service available at [webvitals.com](https://webvitals.com).
-It's built and maintained by the Sentry team as part of our performance monitoring ecosystem.
+Yes!
+WebVitals.com is available at [webvitals.com](https://webvitals.com).
+It's an open-source project maintained by Sentry.

 ### Are there usage limits?